 With two years of solid experience under his belt, he headed to Oregon’s National Historic Landmark Timberline Lodge, where he saw an opportunity to pursue his passion for true seasonal food preparation.
 Within his first year, he rose to the rank of Executive Sous Chef.

-After four years under the tutelage of Timberline’s then chef, Leif Eric Benson, Jason left with Chef Benson’s encouragement to experience more of what Oregon’s bounty had to offer.
+After four years under the tutelage of Timberline’s Executive Chef, Jason left to experience more of what Oregon’s bounty had to offer.
 Jason moved to a vineyard in the Dundee Hills of Oregon and became a partner at the Dundee Bistro with wine pioneers Dick and Nancy Ponzi.
 While there, he earned a reputation as one of the premier Northwest chefs and directed the culinary program for what became Oregon’s signature wine country restaurant.
 In 2004, Jason was invited to cook at the James Beard House in New York City.
 In 2005, the Oregon Restaurant Association awarded him a scholarship to study food and wine pairing at the Culinary Institute of America at Greystone in Napa Valley.
 Jason continued to hone his food and wine pairing skills by working closely with wineries throughout Oregon, and he was appointed as board member at the International Pinot Noir Celebration.
 Jason has been a featured chef at IPNC since 2001 where he’s become well known for orchestrating the elaborate traditional Native American-style salmon bake.

 In his free time, Jason devotes his creative efforts to becoming a craft brewer of barrel-aged beers.
-His wife, Emily, along with 9-year-old Oliver and 4-year-old twins Helen and Jack, raise chickens and tend their garden.
-The Stoller Smith family enjoys attending Portland Timbers matches, camping, and exploring nature.
+He and wife, Emily, along with 10-year-old Oliver and 5-year-old twins Helen and Jack, raise pigs and poultry, and tend their homestead in the Mt.
+Hood National Forest.
 Jason’s love of food is matched by his passion for travel, and he has been fortunate to combine these interests by visiting some of the best culinary destinations in the world.
 With stamps from Thailand, New Zealand, Peru, Denmark, France, Belgium, Singapore, Spain, and Italy in his passport, it is evident that Jason’s world travels directly influence his menus.